 Ted leads the ADR Team at Veridian Dynamics.
 When he looks at the workload for the next year, he sees that his team is overwhelmed and requests the budget for another developer.
-To strengthen his case, Ted uses Advanced Roadmaps to demonstrate the positive impact another developer would have on the team’s development timelines and help them achieve their goals.
+To strengthen his case, Ted uses a plan to demonstrate the positive impact another developer would have on the team’s development timelines and help them achieve their goals.

 How Ted sets up his plan

 Ted creates a plan creatively named “Ted’s Plan”, and uses the ADR Board as his issue source.
 Next, he adds the ADR Team in the Teams menu, and associates it with the ADR Board: